Plant-based leather: Pineapple leather

 Pineapple leather is a plant-based leather made from the cellulose fibers of pineapple leaves.
 The pineapple leather, Piñatex, was developed by Carmen Hijosa and is produced by textile company Ananas Anam.

 Production

 To create the pineapple leather, the fibers are extracted from the leaves and felted together to produce a non-woven mat; the mat is then washed, pressed, and dyed; this is considered the raw Piñafelt.
 The felt is then combined with non-biodegradable polyurethane resin for durability.

 Sustainability

 Piñatex is a certified Benefit Corporation, B-Corp, meaning that the company is high in transparency, sustainability, and standards of performance.
 Production of pineapple leather emits less carbon dioxide than the production of traditional vegan leather, as each meter (3.28 feet) of Piñatex prevents 12 kg of CO_{2} emissions.
 Despite the Piñafelt consisting of 100% plant-based materials, the combination with polyurethane in the final stage means that Piñatex will not naturally biodegrade.

 Additional leathers

-Additional plant-based leathers, for which there is limited production information available, include agave, coffee, grape, and olive leathers.
+Additional plant-based leathers, for which there is limited production information available, include agave, coffee, and olive leathers.